hlnicholls/GenePrioritiser/README.md

 - Any added variant level data for processing as a feature needs name format {filename}_{phenotype}.csv
     - It needs to go in folder: /GenePrioritiser/example/data_preprocessing/output/variants
     - The median value will be taken per gene

+- Optional input can be made to further filter least likely genes identified in the pipeline for model training.
+This needs to be set to `least_likely_extra_filter` in the `config.py` (for example: `example/data_preprocessing/input/BP_loci_Apr2020_LDr2-8_500kb.csv`) - this can identify genes via any requirements (e.g. genes with LD in the GWAS) for additional refining of least likely genes.
+This will reduce your list of least likely genes based on their PPIs with the input additional gene list.

 ## Expected GWAS file column name format